 The CAT is addressing both resilience and recovery so that we can both withstand and recover from future disasters.

-Recovery initiatives address the physical and social impacts of disasters so Hawaiʻi can be prepared to restore essential services and meet the physical, social, and emotional needs of our community post-disaster.
+Recovery initiatives address the physical and social impacts of disasters so Hawaiʻi can be prepared to restore essential services and meet the physical, social and emotional needs of our community post-disaster.

 Resilience initiatives address environmental restoration and protection to reduce disaster impact, as well as cost-effective investment into improving infrastructure to withstand the types of storms that are becoming commonplace.